 Contact the Tarion Warranty Corporation:

 As a new home builder, you may be interested in the energy efficiency programs, standards and incentives offered through Natural Resources Canada (NRCan) to encourage energy-efficient homes.
 These include the EnerGuide Rating System, R-2000 Home Standard, Energy Star® and other grants and incentives.

-Energy-efficient new homes - builders
+Energy-efficient new homes - industry professionals

 Labour regulations and workplace safety